horaceg/blog/content/posts/betting-theory.md

 title = "A probabilistic betting framework" date = 2021-09-06

+[extra]
+toc = true

 [taxonomies]
 categories = ["probability"]
 tags = ["math", "probability", "bets", "theory", "framework"]
 +++

 # Introduction

+Have you ever placed a bet ?
+Wondered what the odds actually mean ?

+It's all linked to probability.

+# Setup

 Let us place focus on a betting situation: a bookie offers odds on an event $A$, and on its complementary $\overline{A}$.
 There can be multiple binary events at the same time (or close).
 We will then extend to multiple outcomes.